yangzhao1230/ProtDETR/README.md

 ## Citation

+We kindly ask you to cite our paper if you find our code or research helpful.

 @misc{yang2025interpretableenzymefunctionprediction,
       title={Interpretable Enzyme Function Prediction via Residue-Level Detection},
       author={Zhao Yang and Bing Su and Jiahao Chen and Ji-Rong Wen},